ramirezlab/COVID-protein-drug-network/README.md

 ## Network Analysis

 <div align="justify">For all the network analyses we used Graph Theory.
-<a href="https://github.com/ramirezlab/COVID-protein-drug-network/tree/main/R-NetworkAnalysis" target="_blank"><b>Here</b></a> we report the R pipeline, which we use for all reported analyses.
-This pipeline can be applied to other networks if required.</div>
+<a href="https://github.com/ramirezlab/COVID-protein-drug-network/tree/main/R-NetworkAnalysis" target="_blank"><b>Here</b></a> we report the R pipeline used for all the reported analyses.
+This pipeline can be applied to other networks as required.</div>

 ## Cytoscape Files